k4lm3d/k4lm3d.github.io/source/_posts/torn/received-educational-support.md

 ## Donator Pack and Faction Contributions

-With the funds I withdrew from the bank, I purchased a donator pack from the market.
+With the funds I withdrew from CIB, I purchased a donator pack from the market.
 The perks were substantial, including 60 points and various other benefits.
 To show my gratitude to the faction, I also donated blood bags, medicines, and drugs.

 ## Looking Ahead